 We anticipate structuring our initial Business Combination so that the post-Business Combination company in which our public shareholders own shares will own or acquire 100% of the equity interests or assets of the target business or businesses.
-We may, however, structure our initial Business Combination such that the post-Business Combination company owns or acquires less than 100% of such interests or assets of the target business in order to meet certain objectives of the target management team or shareholders or for other reasons, but we will only complete such Business Combination if the post-Business Combination company owns or acquires 50% or more of the outstanding voting securities of the target or otherwise acquires a controlling interest in the target sufficient for it not to be required to register as an investment company under the Investment Company Act of 1940, as amended, or the Business Combination may collectively own a minority interest in the post-Business Combination company owns or acquires 50% or more of the voting securities of the target, our shareholders prior to the Business Combination.
+We may, however, structure our initial Business Combination such that the post-Business Combination company owns or acquires less than 100% of such interests or assets of the target business in order to meet certain objectives of the target management team or shareholders or for other reasons, but we will only complete such Business Combination if the post-Business Combination company owns or acquires 50% or more of the outstanding voting securities of the target or otherwise acquires a controlling interest in the target sufficient for it not to be required to register as an investment company under the Investment Company Act of 1940, as amended, or the Investment Company Act.
+Even if the post-Business Combination company owns or acquires 50% or more of the voting securities of the target, our shareholders prior to the Business Combination may collectively own a minority interest in the post-Business Combination company, depending on valuations ascribed to the target and us in the Business Combination.
 For example, we could pursue a transaction in which we issue a substantial number of new shares in exchange for all of the outstanding capital stock of a target.
 In this case, we would acquire a 100% controlling interest in the target.
-However, as a result of the issuance of a substantial number of new shares.
-Our outstanding shares subsequent to our initial Business Combination.
-If less than 100% of the equiry interests or assets of a target business or businesses.
-It is owned or acquired is what will be valued for purposes of the 80% of net assets test.
-If the Business Combination involves more than one target business, the 80% of net assets test will be based on the aggregate value of all of the target businesses.
-In addition, we have agreed not to enter into a definitive agreement regarding an initial Business Combination without the prior consent of our Sponsor.
-If our securities are not then lis
+However, as a result of the issuance of a substantial number of new shares, our shareholders immediately prior to our initial Business Combination could own less than a majority of our outstanding shares subsequent to our initial Business Combination.
+If less than 100% of the equity interests or assets of a target business or businesses are owned or acquired by the post-Business Combination involves more than one target business, the 80% of net assets test will be based on the aggregate value of all of the target businesses.
+In addition, we